-I know many of you are traveling on break now so I thought I would reflect on the time we take away, and specifically, from what we are trying to get away.
-And I want to spend a few moments today talking about the importance of lifelong learning mindset.
+I know many of you are taking some time off now so I thought I would reflect on the time we take away, and specifically, from what we are trying to get away.

 But we relentlessly pursue education since it is the only reliable way to the middle and upper middle class.
 And for the best, a path to great success and wealth.
 Education is the one great equalizer in the world.
 With the right education and attitude, a kid from the most impoverished slum in the poorest city in the world can command the attention of the board of the most elite company in the greatest country in the world.
 It happens every day.

 We, therefore, spend years studying to get into the right high school, university, MBA, PhD program etc. We do this because we know any education is valuable and the right education is life changing.

 Yet, we act like being educated is an absolute measure with a clear end point.
 For many an MBA or PhD is that end point.
 Once we achieve it, we assume we no longer need an education.
 It’s done.
 The time to enjoy life and have some fun has arrived.